Transmission Operations and Maintenance

 - Wood Pole Inspection and Treatment Program

-Permits are typically required for any activity within the ROW or on any lands owned by NYPA.
-Contractors and developers should contact the appropriate NYPA Regional Administrator prior to commencing any work within the NYPA ROW or on lands owned by NYPA.
+Permits are typically required for any activity within the ROW or on any lands owned by the NY Power Authority.
+Contractors and developers should contact the appropriate NY Power Authority Regional Administrator (see below) prior to commencing any work within the NY Power Authority ROW or on lands owned by the NY Power Authority.

-Landowners along the NYPA ROW are encouraged to reach out to the Regional Administrator for their area with any questions or concerns.
+Landowners along the NY Power Authority ROW are encouraged to reach out to the Regional Administrator for their area with any questions or concerns.

 Not sure who to contact?
 Please see contact information for Regional Administrators here: